The street never sleeps, and neither should your shopfront. Shoppers tune out stale scenes fast.

 Core design principles

 I learned early that random beauty fails commerce.
-Good theory starts with hierarchy: one hero, few supporters, no clutter.
+Good theory starts with hierarchy6: one hero, few supporters, no clutter.
 Rhythm uses repeated shapes to move the eye.
-Balance prevents visual weight from tipping left or right.
-Finally, a mini-story gives context—problem, solution, reward.
+Balance prevents visual weight7 from tipping left or right.
+Finally, a mini-story8 gives context—problem, solution, reward.
 I sketch these layers before thinking about props.

 Table: Principle Checklist